FelixOnline/v2/content/articles/2016-3-4-against-a-sea-of-troubles--theatre-in-the-jungle.md

 Despite all odds, in face of European governments that oscillate between barely acknowledging the plight of the refugees and openly denying their right to seek refuge, the men, women and children who have found their way to Calais are starting to rebuild their lives, but they need our help.

-As with most things, governments are far behind the mentality of  the citizens, but it is time that the powers\-that\-be in Europe  recognise the displaced people, not as “a bunch of migrants” as David Cameron so charmingly termed them, but as human beings, just like us, deserving of shelter, food, warmth, and yes, even beauty.
+As with most things, governments are far behind the mentality of  the citizens, but it is time that the powers-that-be in Europe  recognise the displaced people, not as “a bunch of migrants” as David Cameron so charmingly termed them, but as human beings, just like us, deserving of shelter, food, warmth, and yes, even beauty.

 _Find out more about donating or volunteering at goodchance.org.uk_